Questions and Answers for Congregations and Schools calling new pastors through the synod’s Assignment Committee

 In some cases, it may cost less than $1,000 a year for a recent graduate to be mentored and attend the retreat.
 In such cases the Pastor Partners initiative can use these leftover funds to defray the costs for another mentor when related costs are above average.

 - Question: Who receives the $1,000?
 How is this money administered and applied?
 Where should congregations send their $1,000 each year?Answer: The synod convention resolution said that the mentoring program would be administered and developed through Wisconsin Lutheran Seminary, just as the pilot program was.
 No details in protocol were mentioned.
 For the sake of consistency, we have chosen to model the gathering and disbursement of money after the New Teacher Induction (NTI) program.
-Here are the main parts of this procedure that participating congregations should use for now:
+Here are the main parts of this procedure that participating congregations should use:

 1. In the fall of every year Wisconsin Lutheran Seminary will send a bill to each calling body and ask that the $1,000 annual cost for the program be remitted by the end of the calendar year.
-For congregations that might have someone in the NTI and in Pastor Partners mentoring, the only difference would be that one check is sent to MLC and one to WLS.
+For congregations that might have someone in the New Teacher Induction and in Pastor Partners mentoring, the only difference would be that one check is sent to MLC and one to WLS.
 Regardless of potentially varied costs from one mentor/mentee relationship to another, each congregation pays the same amount to fund the entire program jointly.

 2. The money will be channeled to the Pastor Partners mentoring fund and dispersed as needed to maintain the entire mentoring program (operating expenses, administrative expenses, and retreat expenses as mentioned earlier).